Good Morning and Happy Friday,

 Jose left his job in DC, went to Embry Riddle in Daytona, and before I knew it I had an email from him telling me he was back home in Dallas working as a Flight Instructor.
 He had included his new cell phone number in his email so I gave him a call just to catch up.
 Here is some of what he had to say:

 “Yea man I was sitting alone one Friday night in my little DC apartment when I yelled out for all to here – F#### this place and everyone in this God#### city.
-I don’t belong here, I hate my job, I hate working in an office, and I am tired of living so far away from my son.
+I don’t belong here, I hate my job, I hate being locked in my basement office for ten hours, and I am tired of living so far away from my son.
 Yea man, I had enough and I knew what I had to do.
 I resigned the following Monday, left DC with what little bit of stuff I owned, and headed back to Texas.
 I moved in with my old roommate from college, worked a few short term contracts for cash, and spent weekends with my son.
 Then, I did it – I enrolled in Embry Riddle using my 401K money, finished up the two year program with all of my ratings, and now I am home, flying as an instructor part-time, working short term contracts with Verizon putting up cell towers, and I think I have a lead on a contract flying airplanes in Colombia.”

 After the call I figured Jose was chasing his tail but it turns out the opportunity developed in to a real job and the airplane, as I found out later, was as unique as the pilot flying it, so let’s talk a little more about Jose’s background.